vuberezin/PrintParted/README.md

 # *Basic Functionality*

 *This contains two tables with description disks and partitions of each disk.
-Pie chart contains information about disk partitions and freespace*<br />
+Pie chart contains information about disk partitions and freespace
 *of each disk if the partition is more than 0.8 percent.
 In this case, freespace means space outside of already generated partitions and can be used to expand existing partition*<br />